Souvik6660/COB-WEB-DEVELOPMENT-INTERN/README.md

 # COB-WEB-DEVELOPMENT-INTERN
-Here I have uploaded the HTML ,CSS and JAVASCRIPT FILES FOR THE QUIZ APP
+Here I have uploaded the HTML ,CSS and JAVASCRIPT FILES FOR THE QUIZ APP AND TO-DO-LIST
 #CodesOnBytes